antistereov/server-config/README.md

 Keep in mind that this was just an example.
 Making Nginx Proxy Manager accessible from the internet might be a security risk.
 If you want to add more proxy hosts, just repeat this whole process.
-You can access NPM via http://10.0.0.5:81 using your [VPN](#vpn).
+You can access NPM via http://10.0.0.5:81 using your [VPN](#vpn) or via https://npm.example.com if you set up a reverse proxy for Nginx Proxy Manager itself.

 ## VPN

 This script sets up a VPN server.
-This is required to access the Nginx Proxy Manager and other tools.
+This is required to access tools that you don't want to expose to the world wide web.
-These won't be exposed to the world wide web for security reasons.

 ### Prerequisites